Naitsirc98/Beryl/README.md

         StaticMesh cubeMesh = StaticMesh.cube();

         // Now we need a material.
 Lets create a material with a green color.
         // Materials have a unique name, and are created through a factory.
-This is to cached already created materials.
         Material material = PhongMaterial.getFactory().getMaterial("My Material", mat -> {
             // If the material named "My Material" has not been created, then this piece of code will be executed.
             // Here you can initialize the material.
 The materials are mutable, so you can change their properties at runtime.